kris2026uk/LIS624/Cataloging.md

-#Cataloging
+# Cataloging

-##The next step in creating our ILS (integrated library system) is creating a cataloging module.
+## The next step in creating our ILS (integrated library system) is creating a cataloging module.

 This will give backend users such as catalogers and administrators the ability to update the catalog without using mySQL coding to add each record.

 Creating this cataloging module essentially creates a form for users (catalogers) to fill out, rather than typing in code into a database.
 This reduces the potential for coding errors and creates a more streamlined, faster way to add records.

-The first thing we have to do is create a new directory in our VM.
+1. The first thing we have to do is create a new directory in our VM.
 Use the following commands to do this:

-'cd /var/www/html'
+**cd /var/www/html**

-sudo mkdir cataloging
+**sudo mkdir cataloging**

-Next we use our text editor to create our index.html file within our new directory:
+2. Second, we use our text editor to create our index.html file within our new directory:

-cd cataloging
+**cd cataloging**

-sudo edit index.html
+**sudo edit index.html**

 >
 <!DOCTYPE html>